-The FSCS provides protection if an authorised mortgage firm is unable to pay claims against them.
+The FSCS provides protection if an authorised mortgage firm is unable to pay claims against it.
 The FSCS will only pay for financial loss incurred.
 The maximum level of compensation for claims against firms declared in default on or after 1 January 2010 is 100% of the first £50,000 loss, per person, per firm.

-The cost of the Scheme and compensation payments are funded by contributions from the businesses covered by the Scheme.
-Information about the Scheme is available on the FSCS website www.fscs.org.uk or telephone 0800 678 1100.
+The cost of the scheme and compensation payments are funded by contributions from the businesses covered by the scheme.
+Information about the scheme is available on the FSCS website www.fscs.org.uk or telephone 0800 678 1100.

-Buying a property and moving home can be difficult enough even if you have done it before, so you don’t want to be confused by the terminology used during the process.
+Buying a property and moving home can be difficult enough even if you have done it before, so you don’t want to be confused by the language used during the process.
 Here’s our simple guide to the jargon.

-Additional secured borrowing Sometimes called second charge borrowing.
-This is where a lender offers a loan secured on the property which, if your property is sold, will be paid off after a First legal mortgage.
+Additional secured borrowing Sometimes called second-charge borrowing.
+This is where a lender offers a loan secured on the property which, if your property is sold, will be paid off after a first legal mortgage.

-Annual Percentage Rate of Charge (APRC) The APRC is a single rate that takes into account the costs of setting up the mortgage, the interest rate applied over the mortgage term and how that interest rate is charged (annually, monthly or daily).
+Annual percentage rate of charge (APRC) The APRC is a single rate that takes into account the costs of setting up the mortgage, the interest rate applied over the mortgage term and how that interest rate is charged (annually, monthly or daily).

-Bank of England Base Rate (BoEBR) This is the rate which is set on a monthly basis by the Monetary Policy Committee (MPC) of the Bank of England and is the rate that it charges for its borrowing.
+Bank of England Base Rate (’Bank Rate’) This is the rate that is set on a monthly basis by the Bank of England’s monetary policy committee.
+It’s the rate the Bank charges for its borrowing.

-Completion The point at which the mortgage money is released to remortgage your home or to buy your new home.
+Completion The point at which the mortgage money is released to remortgage your home or buy your new home.
 Your solicitor or conveyancer will ensure that ownership is transferred to you.

-Electronic Transfer This is the method by which your mortgage advance is paid to your conveyancer, solicitor or existing lender.
+Electronic transfer This is the method by which your mortgage advance is paid to your conveyancer, solicitor or existing lender.